tldr-pages/tldr/pages/common/srm.md

 `srm -m {{/path/to/file}}`

-- Recursively remove a directory and contents overwriting each file with a single pass of random data.
+- Recursively remove a directory and contents overwriting each file with a single pass of random data:

 `srm -r -s {{/path/to/folder}}`